 This sausage patty recipe is both freezable and flavorful!
 If you plan on making this turkey sausage you’ll want to pair it with these recipes: sorghum breakfast bowl with pesto, low histamine ketchup recipe, & my salsa macha recipe.

-To make these turkey breakfast sausage patties you’ll really only need about 20-25 minutes!
+To make these sausages you’ll only need about 20-25 minutes!
 They are a quick and easy way to add protein to your morning meal without having to prepare anything on the days you’ve prepped them ahead of time.
 If you’d like to make these turkey patties in bulk to freeze you may double this recipe.

 - Start off by slicing your onions.
 I use a chef’s knife as it is easier and quicker to control the chopping if using a chef’s knife.
 Reserve in a bowl and chop your remaining herbs and garlic cloves.